|

 will open the current indicator preferences in the Preferences tab of

 your Control Panel.
+One Button The One Button

 on the left end of your Indicator toolbar allows you to have as many